Kreolwolf1/factory-nodejs/node.js tutorials/setPrivateNpm/readme.md

 ## Advanced

-This section contains information that you will not typically need during day-to-day development but that could be useful when something goes wrong or when you need to do somehting unusual.
+This section contains information that you will not typically need during day-to-day development but that could be useful when something goes wrong or when you need to do something unusual.

 ### NPM Proxy

-To make it possible to install both private and public NPM modules we are using a a proxy that reaches out to public NPM repo, if the requested module is not found in the private one.
+To make it possible to install both private and public NPM modules we are using a proxy that reaches out to public NPM repo, if the requested module is not found in the private one.

 The NPM proxy is located at http://10.70.99.217:8888.
 This is the address NPM clients should be using as described in the [NPM Client Configuration](#config) section.

 ### Various configuration methods

-There are tree ways to make NPM client use the WMG private NPM repository:
+There are tree ways to make NPM client use the private NPM repository:

 A. Run this command: